 Yes, only if you want to send encrypted emails between each other.
 Otherwise all your emails will be sent as they normally are.
 The need for the recipient to also have EncryptUs installed is a pretty common complaint of email encryption software, hence why EncryptUs doesn't force it or change the way you work.
 EncryptUs does add a byline to the email footer of the free version which states they can install the software to have encrypted emails between each other.
 This can be removed upon buying a license.

 Yes, this is very important if you have purchased your own key.
-You can do this easily by selecting the backup option and you'll be give a list of words to write down.
-If you lose these key words you won't be able to decrypt your emails.
+You can do this easily by selecting the backup option and you'll be give a list of words to write down, or a QR code to copy.
+If you lose these key words or QR code you won't be able to decrypt your emails.

 EncryptUs makes sending emails safe.
 It does this by encrypting the contents of each email so that only the recipient can read it.
 The email cannot be read by anyone else while it is in transit.